-Master of Science in Nursing Nurse Educator (NE) Track
+Nurse Educator (NE) Track

 The Nurse Educator serves as faculty or in other educator roles teaching students, nurses, patients and caregivers across the continuum of care in a variety of settings.
 The NE meets the National League for Nursing (NLN) Core Competencies for the Academic Nurse Educator.
-The NE utilizes in-depth knowledge in an identified area of advanced nursing practice and health assessment, pathophysiology and pharmacology to teach students, nurses, patients and caregivers across the continuum of care in a variety of settings.
+The NE utilizes in-depth knowledge in an identified area of advanced nursing practice and health assessment, pathophysiology and pharmacology to design, implement and evaluate activities.
 Upon completion of the program, this individual is eligible to sit for the Certified Nurse Educator (CNE) certification exam offered by the NLN.

-In addition to the 27 credit hours of core and supportive courses, students complete 11 credit hours in specialty courses that provide the foundation administrative role functions.
-Students complete 375 practicum hours in this specialty track.
+In addition to the 27 credit hours of core and supportive courses, students complete 11 credit hours in specialty courses that provide the foundation for educator role functions.
+Students complete 225 practicum hours in this specialty track.